Sistav/LittleManComputerEmulator/README.md

 ./LMC <Examples/example.lmcb>
 ```

-Replace `<Examples/example.lmcb>` with the actual path to an `.lmcb` file in the `Examples` folder.
+Replace `<Examples/example.lmcb>` with the actual path to a `.lmcb` file in the `Examples` folder.
 If the program requires input, the interpreter will prompt you during execution.